akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Journals

++ Anastasios Kyrillidis, Amir Kalev, Dohyung Park, Srinadh Bhojanapalli, Constantine Caramanis and Sujay Sanghavi, [*``Provable compressed sensing quantum state tomography via non-convex methods"*](/pubs/Journals/QST.pdf), Nature Journal on Quantum Information, 2018.

+  <button id="b_abs_j11"> Abstract </button>
+  <button id="b_bib_j11"> Bibtex </button>
+   <p id="abs_j10"> <i>   With nowadays steadily growing quantum processors, it is required to
+   develop new quantum tomography tools that are tailored for high-dimensional systems.
+In this work, we describe such a computational tool, based on recent ideas from non-convex optimization.
+   The algorithm excels in the compressed sensing setting, where only a few data points are measured from a low-rank or highly-pure quantum state of a high-dimensional system.
+We show that the algorithm can practically be used in quantum tomography problems that are beyond the reach of convex solvers, and, moreover, is faster and more accurate than other state-of-the-art non-convex approaches.
+Crucially, we prove that, despite being a non-convex program, under mild conditions, the algorithm is guaranteed to converge to the global minimum of the quantum state tomography problem; thus, it constitutes a provable quantum state tomography protocol.
+	</i> </p>

+   <pre id="bib_j11"><samp>
+   		@article{kyrillidis2018provable,
+  			title={Provable compressed sensing quantum state tomography via non-convex methods}, author={Kyrillidis, Anastasios and Kalev, Amir and Park, Dohyung and Bhojanapalli, Srinadh and Caramanis, Constantine and Sanghavi, Sujay}, journal={npj Quantum Information}, volume={4}, number={1}, pages={36}, year={2018}, publisher={Nature Publishing Group}
+		}
+   </samp></pre>

 + Quoc Tran Dinh, Anastasios Kyrillidis, and Volkan Cevher, [*``A single-phase, proximal path-following framework"*](/pubs/Journals/TranDinhKyrillidisCevher_PathFollowing_Alg.pdf), Mathematics of Operations Research, 2017.

   <button id="b_abs_j10"> Abstract </button>